 The cause of depression is not exactly clear.
 It is thought that various things play a role.
 These include biological factors, psychological factors, a person’s individual circumstances and particular events in their lives.
 Here are some examples of things that can make depression more likely and influence the course of the disease:

-- Biochemical changes: The metabolism in the brain has been found to be different in people with depression, and nerve impulses travel more slowly Certain chemical messengers and hormonal changes can also play a role
+- Biochemical changes: The metabolism in the brain has been found to be different in people with depression, and nerve signals travel more slowly.
+Certain chemical messengers and hormonal changes can also play a role.

-- Lack of light: The dark fall and winter months can lead to depression in some people
+- Lack of light: The dark autumn and winter months can lead to depression in some people.

 The typical symptoms of depression can be divided up into “core symptoms” and “secondary symptoms.”

 - Low mood, sadness, feeling down

 - Lack of motivation and getting tired quickly, even after gentle activities